SMARTLAGOON/AlLoRa/README.md

   <img width="700" src="readme_assets/m3LoRaCTP_figures/Untitled.png">
 </p>

 As we can see in the image above, the protocol is structured in a symmetrical way.
-At the left we have the Sender side, with a [Sender Node](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b)  that receives a [mLoRaCTP File](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b)  to be sent from a [Data Source](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b), and uses a [Connector](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) to access LoRa to send [mLoRaCTP Packets](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b).
+At the left we have the Sender side, with a [Sender Node](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b)  that receives a [m3LoRaCTP File](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b)  to be sent from a [Data Source](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b), and uses a [Connector](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) to access LoRa to send [m3LoRaCTP Packets](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b).

-At the right we have the Receiver side, with a [Receiver Node](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) that receives a [Digital Endpoint](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b), that provides the Sender information, in order to listen to it to receive the [mLoRaCTP File](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b), it also uses a [Connector](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) to access LoRa to receive the [mLoRaCTP Packets](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b), that contains the chunks (blocks of bytes) of the content transmitted.
+At the right we have the Receiver side, with a [Receiver Node](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) that receives a [Digital Endpoint](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b), that provides the Sender information, in order to listen to it to receive the [m3LoRaCTP File](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b), it also uses a [Connector](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) to access LoRa to receive the [m3LoRaCTP Packets](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b), that contains the chunks (blocks of bytes) of the content transmitted.

 ## → Communication logic

 The system follow a logic of requests from the Receiver to the Sender.
-Depending of the state of the state of the [Digital Endpoint](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b), the Receiver will send requests to the specific Sender and wait a time for an answer or reply. .
+Depending of the state of the state of the [Digital Endpoint](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b), the Receiver will send requests to the specific Sender and wait a time for an answer or reply.
 If the answer does not arrive or it arrives with corruptions, the Receiver Node will repeat the request until the message arrives correctly (with a timeout when necessary).

 The [Digital Endpoints](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) operates with the following states or phases of the communication: